highfidelity/hifi-docs-grav-content/02.create-and-explore/12.archives/05.create-butterflies/docs.md

     category: docs
 ---

-Included in Interface is a basic script editor.
-The script editor provides you with an interface for quickly editing and running scripts.
+Interface used to contain a script editor.
+This tutorial utilizes that script editor to create butterflies.
+You can write and run the same script mentioned here, in a script editor of your choice.
+All you need to do is go to Edit > Open and Run Script.
+Here, you can upload the script you wish to run.
 Also, included with High Fidelity are example scripts.
 One example script, `butterflies.js` gives your avatar a kaleidoscope of butterflies to keep it company.

-This tutorial uses the example script, `butterflies.js, to show how to run and edit scripts using the script editor.
-To get started, you'll first want to load and run the example script to make sure it works and to see what it does.
+> > > > > The information here is outdated when it comes to using Interface's script editor.
+The concept behind creating butterflies still applies.

 ## Loading and Running butterflies.js